-12 REVIEWS
+SECTION 12 - REVIEWS

 - 12.1 An applicant may be dissatisfied with the response that they received from the Assessor's staff.
 For example, they may consider that they did not receive adequate advice and assistance, or that their request was refused without good reason.
 In such cases, the applicant can request that a review be carried out, investigating the way the request was handled and the decision that was reached. - 12.2 Applicants should be advised that they have 40 days to lodge a written "requirement for review".
-The following information should be included: - address for correspondence - a description of the original request - why he/she is dissatisfied - 12.3 All reviews will, except in exceptional circumstances, be handled by the Assessor. - 12.4 The applicant will receive a response within 20 working days, explaining the findings of the review and advising them of their rights to complain to the Scottish Information Commissioner.
+The following information should be included: - address for correspondence - a description of the original request

+- why he/she is dissatisfied - 12.3 All reviews will be handled by the Assessor. - 12.4 The applicant will receive a response within 20 working days explaining the findings of the review and advising them of their rights to complain to the Scottish Information Commissioner.

-13 MONITORING
+SECTION 13 - MONITORING

-- 13.1 It is the responsibility of the Responsible Officers to keep a log of information requests that are forwarded to themselves. - 13.2 The Act states that the following information should be recorded: - the number of requests that have been refused and the reasons for the refusal - the number of requests for which a fee is charged - the number of reviews which have been carried out and their outcome - the number of instances when the time limit was exceeded and why - 13.3 The responsible officer should log all requests for information on a database including the information required for 13.2.
+- 13.1 It is the responsibility of the Responsible Officers to keep a log of information requests that are forwarded to them. - 13.2 The Act states that the following information should be recorded: - the number of requests that have been refused and the reasons for the refusal - the number of requests for which a fee is charged - the number of reviews which have been carried out and their outcome - the number of instances when the time limit was exceeded and why - 13.3 The Responsible Officer should log all requests for information on a database including the information required for 13.2. - 13.4 From 1 April 2013, the Scottish Information Commissioner will collect Fol statistics on a quarterly basis via an online collection system.
+The Responsible Officer should ensure that the statistics are provided to the Commissioner.